pduebel/pduebel/README.md

 ## 👋 Hi there

 I’m Peter.
 I currently work as a Data Analyst after having spent a brief period as a Python Developer.

-## 👀 I’m interested in...

-Mountain biking and the environment!
+I love getting outdoors, mountain biking, and taking care of the environment!

-I've been working on:
+## 👨‍💻 I’ve been working on...

 * Counting the carbon from my electricty consumption ([pi-carbon-energy-meter repo](https://github.com/pduebel/pi-carbon-energy-meter 'pi-carbon-energy-meter'))
 * Creating a central repository for bike bolt torque settings ([BikeTorqueSpecifications website](https://www.biketorquespecifications.com/ 'BikeTorqueSpecifications website'))
 * ✨ Mountain biking app coming soon! ✨